Operating Room Etiquette Free

 The attending surgeon serves as the leader and “the captain of the ship” in the OR, guides the team, and sets the tone for interactions and emotions in the OR environment.
 The team expects exemplary professional behavior from the attending as a role model, and it is this leadership that maintains the OR as an efficient and safe place.
 The attending surgeon must possess effective communication skills, demonstrate respect for all team members, and maintain a sense of confidence.
 Historically and unfortunately, some iconic attending surgeons have not consistently demonstrated these qualities.

-The culture of the OR has recently been dominated by mandates to maximize patient safety.
+The culture of the OR has been dominated recently by mandates to maximize patient safety.
 This change has provided residents more responsibility to request help or guidance, which can create an internal conflict within a trainee who seeks the embedded character traits of independence, confidence, and determination.
-These traits are widely viewed as desirable in trainees and were the major facets of the prior surgical culture.
+These traits are widely viewed as desirable in trainees and were the major facets of the previous surgical culture.

 Surgeons have historically been considered inflexible and uncompromising and have acknowledged themselves to be at the peak of the hierarchical ladder of medicine.
 The OR environment has historically embellished this climate and identified the “disruptive physician” as the attending surgeon.
 The common causes of disruptive behavior are listed in Figure 1.

-To discuss the operating room climate and appropriate etiquette, I am including this chapter that is divided into resident’s and attending surgeon’s responsibilities.
-Ultimately, each resident and attending surgeon should continue to advance his or her self awareness/mindfulness and recognize when he or she will be most vulnerable to demonstrating disruptive behavior.
-This self-awareness and emotional intelligence is critical to guide the surgeon in stressful times.
-For example, I am most vulnerable late in the day when I am not rested (post-call), preoccupied with a recent poor patient outcome, and find myself in a very challenging case filled with unexpected technical difficulties while an inexperienced surgical team is assisting me.
+To discuss the operating room climate and appropriate etiquette, I am including this chapter, divided into resident’s and attending surgeon’s responsibilities.
+Ultimately, each resident and attending surgeon should continue to advance his or her self-awareness/mindfulness and recognize when he or she will be most vulnerable to demonstrating disruptive behavior.
+This self-awareness and emotional intelligence is critical for guiding the surgeon in stressful times.
+For example, I am most vulnerable late in the day when I am not rested (post-call), preoccupied with a recent poor patient outcome, and find myself involved in a very challenging case filled with unexpected technical difficulties while an inexperienced surgical team is assisting me.
 I recognize these situations and my shortcomings, control my emotions, and proactively remain nonjudgmental.

 The resident surgeon is responsible for the paramount task of learning to become the leader in the OR.
-This role is not naturally attained by any trainee, but instead requires the resident to rise to the challenge in times of tension and command the respect of the team.
-This respect must be earned (a privilege and not a right!) and therefore this role takes time, coaching, and experience to attain.
+This role is not naturally attained by any trainee but instead requires the resident to rise to the challenge in times of tension and command the respect of the team.
+This respect must be earned (a privilege, not a right!), and therefore this role takes time, coaching, and experience to attain.

 As the impressionable resident observes the well-established attending surgeon in the OR, it is important that he or she is mindful that not all the behaviors demonstrated by the surgeon are desired in the OR setting.
 Every surgeon has his or her own strengths and weaknesses as a leader.